Transparent dark purple Insurte logo

 Which countries want to join the Schengen area?

 Several European nations are currently working towards joining the Schengen zone.
 Romania, Bulgaria, and Croatia are the most recent candidates to have joined.
-Other countries, like Cyprus and Montenegro, have also expressed interest.
+Cyprus is currently working towards meeting the criteria and and Montenegro has expressed interest.